BakedSoups/Visualize-Spirals/readme.md

-## neal.fun 98.9 circle
- script to get a 98.9 circle from https://neal.fun/perfect-circle/
+## Visualize spirals of many properties!
+Spiral Script

 ## To run on you system
 1. Clone the repo
 2. pip install pyautogui tkinter pillow
+3. open mspaint or whatever (you can also disable the movements)
 3. python main.py